 Take a tour of Tokyo’s less touristy districts.
 (Photo: Alamy)

-Tokyo isn’t one homogenized city—it’s a whole cluster of neighborhoods, each with its own character and secret attractions known only to the locals dwelling within.
+Tokyo isn’t one homogenized city—it’s a whole cluster of neighborhoods, or wards, each with its own character and secret attractions known only to the locals dwelling within.
 Who better to guide you through a city’s secret neighborhoods than the locals?

 We tracked down seven longtime Tokyo residents—from a French retailer to a Japanese designer and museum curator—and asked for their insider tips on what makes their piece of the city special.